-The DIR-842 device is a wireless dual band gigabit router with a built-in 4-port switch.
+The DIR-X1530 device is a wireless dual band gigabit router with a built-in 3-port switch.
 It provides a fast and simple way to create a wireless and wired network at home or in an office.

-You are able to connect the wireless router DIR-842 to a cable or DSL modem or to a private Ethernet line and use a high-speed Internet connection to successfully fulfill a wide range of professional tasks.
-The built-in 4-port switch enables you to connect Ethernet-enabled computers, game consoles, and other devices to your network.
+You are able to connect the wireless router DIR-X1530 to a cable or DSL modem or to a private Ethernet line and use a high-speed Internet connection to successfully fulfill a wide range of professional tasks.
+The built-in 3-port switch enables you to connect Ethernet-enabled computers, game consoles, and other devices to your network.
+Any Ethernet port of the device can be used to connect to a private Ethernet line.